Pros and cons of an adjustable-rate mortgage (ARM)

 An ARM is a 30-year adjustable-rate mortgage that has an initial fixed period — three, five and seven years are popular — and then the interest rate adjusts each year (or possibly six months) after that.

-When this adjustment occurs, the principal interest of your loan is recalculated going forward, and you pay the new monthly payment based on the prevailing interest rate, which could be higher or lower than the initial rate.
+When this adjustment occurs, the principal interest of your loan is recalculated based on your outstanding balance going forward, and you pay the new monthly payment based on the prevailing interest rate, which could be higher or lower than the initial rate.
+If the interest rate goes up your payment will increase by more than the interest rate adjustment because the amortization period will be less.
 The following year, or possibly every six months depending on the terms, your loan will adjust again, and the process will repeat each year until the loan is repaid.

 These loans are tied to either the yield on 1-year Treasury bills, the 11th District cost of funds index (COFI) or a new index called the Secured Overnight Financing Rate (SOFR).
 The rate you pay will be the rate of the index at the time of the reset, plus a stated margin.
 For example, in May 2022, SOFR was 1.05 percent.
 If the margin is 2 percentage points, the loan rate would be 3.05 percent, or 2+1.05.